TurbulentRice/RepayMint/README.md

 # RepayMint

 RepayMint is a lightweight web application for modeling loan repayment timelines and comparing repayment strategies.
-It is based on Python data structures I wrote while paying off my student loans, to help visualize the many "What if's?":
+It is based on Python data structures I wrote while figuring out the best way to repay my student loans, to help conceptualize the many "What if's" that arose:

 - What if I increase/decrease my monthly payment?
 - What if I target payments to a single loan at a time?